microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/commsnotification.md

 | changeType     | String  | Possible values are: `created`, `updated`, `deleted`.      |
 | resource       | String  | URI of the resource that was changed.                      |

+> [!NOTE]
-> **Note:** `resourceData` is available as additional data.
+> `resourceData` is available as additional data.
 It is an entity or Collection(entity) depending on the number of changes packaged in the notification.

 ## JSON representation